noammunz/knesset-calls-to-order/README.md

-# Knesset Calls to Order
+# Knesset Calls to Order Classifier

-This project aims to utilize machine learning and natural language processing (NLP) techniques to automatically classify instances of "calls to order" within the transcripts of Knesset (Israeli Parliament) sessions.
-By analyzing session transcripts, our goal is to identify various forms of order calls, facilitating a deeper understanding of parliamentary discourse dynamics.
+This project leverages machine learning and natural language processing (NLP) techniques to automatically identify and classify "calls to order" within Israeli Parliament (Knesset) session transcripts.
+Our system analyzes parliamentary discourse dynamics by detecting when speakers are called to maintain decorum during debates.

 ## Project Overview

-The Knesset Calls to Order Classifier is designed to parse through session transcripts, employing NLP algorithms to detect and classify instances where a speaker calls for order.
-This process involves semantic analysis, pattern recognition, and supervised learning models trained on a labeled dataset of transcript segments.
+The Knesset Calls to Order Classifier systematically processes session transcripts using advanced NLP algorithms to:
+- Detect instances where the chairperson calls for order
+- Classify these interventions based on context, urgency, and other parameters
+- Provide insights into parliamentary discourse patterns and procedural enforcement

-## Project Features
+## Key Features

-- **Transcript Parsing**: Automated processing of Knesset session transcripts to extract text for analysis.
+- **Automated Transcript Processing**: Convert raw Knesset protocols into structured, analyzable text
-- **Machine Learning Classification**: Utilization of NLP and machine learning models to classify segments as calls to order, with categorization based on the context and urgency.
+- **ML-Based Classification**: Implement supervised learning models to identify calls to order
+- **Context Analysis**: Examine the relationship between conversation length and procedural interventions
+- **Multi-dimensional Feature Analysis**: Incorporate speaker, chairperson, and committee vectors for enhanced prediction accuracy

-## Data
+## Data Sources and Processing

-**Original Transcripts**:
-The original transcripts of Knesset session meetings are pivotal to our analysis.
-These documents provide the raw textual content from which we extract calls to order.
-The original meeting protocols can be accessed at the following location:
+### Source Data
+The project uses official Knesset meeting protocols available at:
 [Knesset Meeting Protocols](https://production.oknesset.org/pipelines/data/committees/meeting_protocols_text/files/)

-**Preprocessing**:
-Our preprocessing steps are essential for preparing the data for analysis.
-The preprocessing steps are defined in the following image and can be found in the files "Create_protocol_txt" and "Parser":
+### Data Processing Pipeline
+Our preprocessing workflow transforms raw protocols into structured data suitable for ML analysis:

 ![Preprocessing Steps](https://github.com/nogaschw/Call-to-order/assets/80199057/0a9bf47f-4816-4203-8d3d-aea7769e4882)

-## Our Work

-**Windows Context**:
+The complete preprocessing implementation can be found in:
+- `Create_protocol_txt.py`: Initial text extraction and formatting
+- `Parser.py`: Structural parsing and feature extraction

+## Analysis and Results

+### Contextual Window Analysis
-We investigated whether there is any correlation between long conversations and calls to order within Knesset sessions.
-This analysis provides insights into the dynamics of parliamentary discourse.
+We investigated correlations between conversation length and the frequency of calls to order, revealing patterns in parliamentary discourse management.

-**Feature Enhancement**:
-We augmented our analysis by incorporating vectors of the chairperson, speaker, and committee involved in each segment.
-This enriched feature set allows for a more nuanced understanding of the context surrounding calls to order.

-**Experience Results**:
+### Feature Enhancement
+Our models incorporate:
+- Speaker identity vectors
+- Chairperson characteristics
+- Committee-specific contextual information
+- Temporal patterns within sessions

+### Results and Findings
-The results of our experiments and analyses are documented in "results.ipynb".
-These findings shed light on the effectiveness of our classification models and provide insights into the patterns observed in Knesset session transcripts.
+Detailed experimental results and model performance metrics are documented in `results.ipynb`, demonstrating the effectiveness of our classification approach.

-**Basic Statistics**:
-We conducted basic statistical analysis on the data to gain a better understanding of its characteristics.
-This analysis is documented in "statistic.ipynb" and provides valuable insights into the distribution and properties of the dataset.

-Feel free to reach out if you have any questions or need further clarification on any aspect of our project!
+### Statistical Analysis
+Comprehensive statistical insights about the dataset and call-to-order patterns are available in `statistic.ipynb`, including:
+- Frequency distributions
+- Temporal trends
+- Committee-specific patterns
+- Speaker correlation analysis

+## Getting Started

+1. Clone this repository
+2. Install required dependencies: `pip install -r requirements.txt`
+3. Run the preprocessing pipeline: `python Create_protocol_txt.py` followed by `python Parser.py`
+4. Explore the Jupyter notebooks for analysis and results

+## Future Work

+- Implement real-time classification for live Knesset sessions
+- Expand the model to classify different types of parliamentary interventions
+- Develop a visualization dashboard for parliamentary discourse analysis
+- Comparative analysis with other parliamentary systems

+## Contributing

+We welcome contributions to enhance this project.
+Please feel free to submit pull requests or open issues for discussion.

+## Contact

+For questions, suggestions, or collaboration opportunities, please open an issue in this repository.